gyulanemeth/bluefox.email/posts/gmail-spam-complaints-google-postmaster-tools.md

 head:
   - - meta
     - name: description
-      content: Gmail does not report individual spam complaints to email platforms.
-Learn how Google Postmaster Tools reveals the missing signals and helps identify problematic emails.
+      content: Gmail hides spam complaints from your email platform.
+See how Google Postmaster Tools reveals the missing signal and helps you trace the problem email.
   - - meta
     - property: og:title
       content: Gmail Spam Complaints and Google Postmaster Tools
   - - meta
     - property: og:description
-      content: Gmail does not report individual spam complaints to email platforms.
-Learn how Google Postmaster Tools reveals the missing signals and helps identify problematic emails.
+      content: Gmail hides spam complaints from your email platform.
+See how Google Postmaster Tools reveals the missing signal and helps you trace the problem email.
   - - meta
     - property: og:image
       content: https://bluefox.email/assets/articles/gmail-spam-complaints-google-postmaster-tools-share.png